yogeshpilli/M1_Internship/README.md

 ## Main contributions

-- Performing the Edge Homogeneity between the Source Node and Target Node
+- Performing the Edge Homogeneity and preprocessing the data for getting the Source Node and Target Node
 - Tool for visualizing the Probability Density Function of Edge Homogeneity
 - Prediction of future political stance based on labels with Recurrent Neural Network with LSTM model